dianomic/foglamp-south-mqtt-scripted/README.rst

        }

-Note that the message is passed as a string and the data we wish to ingest into FogLAMP in this case is assuemd to be a floating point value.
+Note that the message is passed as a string and the data we wish to ingest into FogLAMP in this case is assumed to be a floating point value.